 Japan’s Contributions to the GFF

 Prior to the establishment of the GFF, Japan made financial contributions to the improvement of health and nutrition situations the world over.
 In 2009, the Japanese government set up the Japan Trust Fund for Scaling Up Nutrition (SUN) Investments (or the Japan Trust Fund) in cooperation with the World Bank.
 Given this background, the Japanese government started to make financial contributions to the GFF.
-The Japan International Agency Corporation (JICA) also donated US$190 million to the GFF, and since then, JICA has been a key partner of the GFF for co-financing, governance, and advocacy activities.
+The Japan International Cooperation Agency (JICA) also donated US$190 million to the GFF, and since then, JICA has been a key partner of the GFF for co-financing, governance, and advocacy activities.

 Japan’s financial commitments to the GFF are based on its postwar experience of economic recovery during which the World Bank and the international community had financially supported the reconstruction of Japan after World War II.
 At the UHC Forum held on December 13, 2017 in Tokyo, the Japanese government announced that it would invest US$50 million in the GFF.
 In the forum, Kato Katsunobu, Minister of Health, Labour and Welfare, stated: “I firmly believe that these early-stage investments for UHC by the whole government were an important enabling factor in Japan’s rapid economic development later on.”
 Likewise, Japan’s global health policy and activities of the GFF overlap to a great degree as argued by Mabuchi Shunsuke, a senior advisor of the Bill & Melinda Gates Foundation, in a report published by the Japan Center for International Exchange (JCIE) in 2021.